raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 Now think about what **object** will you choose and/or create to sit in your scenery.
 You can either **Choose a Sprite** or again, you'll also be able to make them.
 The choice is yours.
-Just think, imagine and explore for now.
-You might want to explore the sprite gallery for inspiration.
+Just think and imagine for now.
+You might want to explore the **Sprites gallery** for inspiration.

 --- collapse ---
 ---